-- The Contractor shall process prior authorization determinations for residential treatment within 24 hours of the service authorization request. - ii.
-The Contractor shall ensure the beneficiaries meet the DSM and ASAM criteria requirements to receive residential services. - iii.
-Medical necessity for beneficiaries presenting for residential treatment shall be determined by either a Medical Director or an LPHA. - iv.
-The Contractor shall continually assess beneficiaries throughout treatment and prior to the end of the initial 30 days of treatment.
+- The Contractor shall process prior authorization determinations for residential treatment within 24 hours of the service authorization request. - The Contractor shall ensure the beneficiaries meet the DSM and ASAM criteria requirements to receive residential services. - Medical necessity for beneficiaries presenting for residential treatment shall be determined by either a Medical Director or an LPHA.

-- a.
-Lengths of stay shall vary according to the assessed medical need for each beneficiary. - b.
-The provider shall submit either a discharge plan or a request for continued residential services to the Contractor. - v.
-The Contractor shall give written notice to the beneficiary of any decision to deny a service authorization request or to authorize a service in an amount, duration, or scope that is less than requested, determined by medical necessity.
+- iv.
+The Contractor shall ensure the beneficiary is continually assessed throughout treatment and prior to the end of the initial 30 days of treatment. - a.
+Lengths of stay shall vary according to the assessed clinical need for each client and progress in treatment. - The provider shall submit either a discharge plan or a request for continued residential services to the Contractor. - v.
+The Contractor shall give written notice to the beneficiary of any decision to deny a service authorization request or to authorize a service in an amount, duration, or scope that is less than requested.